Thank You, Stephen

 I was standing up to my waist in the bushes, in the dark, outside of our house one night, and under my breath, I thanked my cousin Stephen.

 Let me explain.
 We had just had our house painted.
-On the last day of the work, the painter asked us to open every window so they could paint the edges.
+On the last day of the work, the painters asked us to open every window so they could paint the edges.
 We had to leave all the windows open until they dried.

 I thanked Stephen, because when we were kids, he taught me how to fix things.
-I learned a lot from my dad and my grandfather too, but I apprenticed with Stephen nearly every day, as we lived across the street from each other.
+I learned a lot from my dad and my grandfather, too, but I apprenticed with Stephen nearly every day, as we lived across the street from each other.
 He could take apart and fix anything, and he taught me to do the same.
 Occasionally, he pounded on me too, but nobody’s perfect!

 I’m the one who fixes stuff at our house, and I know how to do it because of him.
-So, thank you, Stephen, for teaching me.Is there someone in your life you can thank, or teach?
-You will be a blessing to them, and to others, if you do.
+So, thank you, Stephen, for teaching me.

 Share this post with your friends!